-Beginning July 1st a library card will be required to check out materials at the Sidney Memorial Public Library and the branches.
-Photo ID will no longer be accepted.
+A library card will be required to check out materials at the Sidney Memorial Public Library and the branches.
+Photo ID will not be accepted.
 Borrowers are responsible for all materials borrowed on their card.
 Parents or guardians are responsible for materials borrowed on their children’s cards.
 The library must be notified of lost or stolen cards and changes of address.

 You may borrow: